How the New FDA Rule Could Worsen the Diagnostic Data Gap?

 Potential Innovation Impact:

 While stricter regulations may improve quality assurance, they could also impact innovation in diagnostic testing.
-Labs may face hurdles in introducing new tests or technologies due to increased regulatory scrutiny and compliance requirements, potentially slowing down the pace of innovation in the sector.
+Labs face hurdles in introducing new tests or technologies due to increased regulatory scrutiny and compliance requirements, potentially slowing down the pace of innovation in the sector.

 Mulesoft Integrations for Data Diagnostic Gap